All Episodes

 I did.

-But you have lived to tell the story to help others survive this kind of tragedy uh down the road.
+But you have lived to tell the story to help others survive this kind of tragedy down the road.

-I did, I hope so.
+I hope so.

 Well, you did.

-You're gonna be applauded.
+You're going to be applauded.

-All right, John, thank you.
+All right, Jonathan.

-Quick timeout, we'll be back and continue after this.
+We'll be back and continue after this.

 I just went to the Consumer Product Safety Commission website.